What Does a Pilot Do?

 You

-As long as you can ride a bicycle and a desire to help others, then there is plenty of space for you.
+As long as you can ride a bicycle and have a desire to help others, then there is plenty of space for you.
 Our pilots are everyone from directors to senior citizens and students.
 All chapters worldwide have developed pilot training based on the five guiding principles and under the motto: “Hurry up slowly – turn softly”.

 Ride safely

-Everyone can learn to ride a rickshaw.
+Everyone can learn to ride a trishaw.
 If you are experienced on a bicycle or a cargo bike, then you won’t need much practise before you are on the road (or the bike path).

 However, there are a few important rules and techniques that you should master before you ride off with passengers.